narrow slide 4

 I said this in the comments to one of these posts: The more I think about it, the more I think “but that’s how my character would say it” can be an excuse not to revise.
 I should know, I use it too.

 And, frankly, the changes discussed weren’t substantive.
 One example: “He took her to his childhood home” as stronger than “He took her to the house he grew up in.”
 Another was “he nodded” instead of “he nodded his head.”
 Really?
-We’re going to claim that those differences—insignificant in the actual word choices, not adding obscure vocabulary or jargon or imagery—are affecting how our character voice is expressed?
-If those defines your character’s voice, methinks this character—and by that, of course, I mean us, the writers—needs a better to try a bit harder.
+We’re going to claim that those differences—insignificant in the actual word choices, not adding obscure vocabulary or jargon or imagery—are affecting how our character’s voice is expressed?
+If those defines your character’s voice, methinks this character—and by that, of course, I mean us, the writers—needs to try a bit harder.

 That might be how the character would say it, but if the character got another chance (or ten) to look at it over again and revise it (for publication), is that how he’d still say it?
 No, he may not make it poetic and beautiful and use words and images he doesn’t know, but that doesn’t mean he’d leave a mushy sentence there and allow it to undercut his meaning or make him boring and ordinary.